 It’s recommended to use QR Codes in vector formats such as SVG, EPS, and PDF if you’re going to use them for print media creatives.
 They ensure that the QR Code doesn’t get pixelated even after you zoom in or zoom out.

-Still have a question about how QR Codes work?
+Still have a question about QR Code structure?
 Ask in the comments below.